Quick Summary:

 Team Efficiency

 Microservices in Azure facilitate the effectiveness of small, specialized teams.
-Being more agile, these teams excel in the efficient development, testing, and deployment of individual microservices.
-In contrast to using traditional methods where larger teams often grapple with communication hurdles, increased managerial complexities, and a decline in overall agility.
+These teams are more agile and excel in the efficient development, testing, and deployment of individual microservices.
+Compared to traditional methods, larger teams often grapple with communication hurdles, increased managerial complexities, and a decline in overall agility.

 Code Simplicity

-Azure Microservices are champions in reducing code dependencies.
-In comparison with monolithic applications, microservices maintain compact and easily manageable code bases.
-This simplicity not only fosters a more straightforward development process but also allows the addition of new features with minimal disruptions to existing code structures.
+Azure Microservices is a champion in reducing code dependencies.
+Unlike monolithic applications, microservices maintain compact and easily manageable code bases.
+This simplicity fosters a more straightforward development process and allows new features to be added with minimal disruptions to existing code structures.

 Technology Diversity: